wink-travel/docs/src/content/docs/studio/what-is-studio.md

 Wink Studio is our affiliate portal.
 It makes selling travel inventory accessible to everyone and as easy as sharing a link or as advanced as running an online travel agency.

-The affiliate portal exposes available travel inventory from suppliers anywhere in the world.
+The affiliate portal exposes available travel inventory from suppliers (i.e. hotels, hostels, rentals, experience providers) anywhere in the world.
 Your goal is to find the inventory that’s right for you and then use the best way to expose and sell that inventory to your audience.

-Studio offers a way for you to browse through hotels and its inventory.
-Once you've found something that you like, we have a lot of ways for you to sell that inventory online and especially through social media.
+Studio offers a way for you to browse through suppliers and their inventory.
+Once you've found something that you like, we have many ways for you to sell that inventory online and especially through social media.

 Continue reading to get your hands dirty.